Praem brought me round by slapping me in the face.

 “There’s no reason to think like that,” Evelyn said quickly.
 “Of course not.”

-“You’re right here with us,” Raine added, voice that soft purr just for me.
+“You’re right here with us,” Raine added, her voice a soft purr just for me.
 “You’re completely safe, Heather.
 The only reason you’re ever going Outside is to get your sister back, right?”
 She grinned, all brimming confidence.
 “There’s nothing to be afraid of.
 And I’m sure Lozzie’s fine.”

 “What you saw was not Lozzie,” Evelyn repeated.
 I squinted at her.